gvwilson/sdxpy/src/parse/index.md

-This achieves the same thing in the two-token case, but allows us to write alternatives with more options without changing the code - assuming you solved the exercise "Multiple Alternatives" in [%x glob %].
+This achieves the same thing in the two-token case, but allows us to write alternatives with more options without changing the code
+(assuming you solved the "Multiple Alternatives" exercise in [%x glob %]).
 Tests confirm that we're on the right track:

 [% inc file="test_parser.py" keep="sample" %]